MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/print/building-a-basic-v4-printer-driver.md

 ### Update the **Driver Files** list

-1. In Visual Studio, in the Solution Explorer, expand the *MyV4PrinterDriver* node
+1. In Visual Studio, in the Solution Explorer, expand the *MyV4PrinterDriver* node.

-2. Select the file MyV4PrintDriver.gpd and drag it to the **Driver Files** node
+2. Select the file MyV4PrintDriver.gpd and drag it to the **Driver Files** node.

-3. Do the same with MyV4PrintDriver-manifest.ini
+3. Do the same with MyV4PrintDriver-manifest.ini.

 ### Add the Pipeline Config file to the driver package

-1. In the Solution Explorer, right-click *MyV4PrintDriver* project, then click **Properties**
+1. In the Solution Explorer, right-click *MyV4PrintDriver* project, then click **Properties**.

 2. In the **MyV4PrintDriver Property Pages** window, expand **Configuration Properties** in the left pane.